New Student Health Requirement

 -OR-

-- Have a rubeola blood test drawn at the health center.
+• Have a rubeola blood test drawn at the health center.
 This blood test will look for rubeola measles antibodies to determine if a person has received the MMR vaccine.
 Appointments are not required for this test at the health center.
-Drop into the health center anytime Monday through Friday between 9 a.m. and 1 p.m.
-When you arrive, you will be screened for COVID-19 symptoms.
-When the greeter asks you if you have an appointment, tell them you are an incoming international student here for lab.
-(A negative blood test result will then require two rubeola measles/MMR immunizations.
-This will incur a cost and the patient will be responsible for the bill.)
+Drop into the health center anytime Monday through Friday between 9 a.m. and 1 p.m. and tell them you are here for a lab test.

 All health requirement costs are the responsibility of the student.
 For students who have the University of Nebraska’s student insurance plan, the cost is paid by the student insurance.
 For students who have another insurance plan, their insurance provider may or may not cover the cost.
 Students can ask their insurance provider what they will cover.